hungvvu/Chess-position-evaluation-with-Neural-network/README.md

 # Chess-position-evaluation-with-Neural-network
 A personal Machine Learning project.
 The aim is to evaluate Chess position using a dataset of Chess positions and evaluation score given by StockFish (currently one of the top Chess engine).
+I am planning on building my own Chess engine so I hope to learn more about how position evaluation works in Chess through this project.

+Typically, an engine will "look into the future" and check all posible lines from the current position to make come up with an evaluation.
+Humans, on the other hand, can't see too far into the future so we tend to evaluate a position base on our experience and understanding of Chess.
+This project will try to test whether we can come up with an educated guess of the evaluation score without looking into the future and using only the available dataset.